prashant887/scala-language-fundamentals/README.md

 A new stack frame will not be created for each reccursive call all calls will be executed in single stack frame by simply updating params to reccursive call , it cant be applied to all methods Recursive call should be last call in method

+Pure Functions :
+- Return same value for same i/ps
+- Have no side effects

+Scala Functions are mondas